Len1629807aDillon/sortient-plant-integration/docs/wiki/Analytics.md

 ## Usage Patterns

 1. Use `compute_confusion_matrix` and `compute_accuracy_breakdown` to evaluate model performance.
-2. Aggregate throughput with `ThroughputWindow.throughput_per_hour()` to track variability across shifts.
+2. Aggregate throughput with `ThroughputWindow.throughput_per_hour()` and
+   `throughput_trend(window)` to track variability across shifts.
-3. Combine `compute_oee` with operations data for executive dashboards.
+3. Combine `compute_oee_breakdown` with operations data for executive dashboards.
-4. Surface `PredictiveMaintenanceInsight` records in maintenance management systems.
+4. Surface `PredictiveMaintenanceInsight` records in maintenance management systems and prioritise by failure probability.
+5. Apply `moving_average` when smoothing sensor-derived KPIs prior to alerting.

 ## Integrations

-- Export metrics to JSON for ingestion into data warehouses.
+- Export metrics to JSON for ingestion into data warehouses or data lakes.
-- Wire throughput and recovery metrics to Prometheus exporters.
+- Wire throughput, trend, and OEE metrics to Prometheus exporters or Grafana dashboards.
-- Align predictive maintenance insights with CMMS to automate work orders.
+- Align predictive maintenance insights with CMMS to automate work orders and spare-part logistics.